renatocaliari/JTBD-Mapper-AI-Agent/README.md

 1. Open your terminal.
 Search for "terminal" or "command prompt" on your computer and open the appropriate application.

 - Check if Git is installed: In your terminal, type `git --version` and press Enter.
-If some result
+If any result appears showing the git version, then you have git installed.
+Otherwise, you do not have it

 **If Git is installed:**